Muatex/budget-allocator/README.md

 ---

 ## 🛠 How to Use
+1. Run the project locally or host it (see above).
-1. Open `index.html` in your browser.
+2. Open `index.html` in your browser.
-2. Enter your income.
+3. Enter your income.
-3. Fixed amounts are deducted first.
+4. Fixed amounts are deducted first.
-4. The remainder is split by your percentages.
+5. The remainder is split by your percentages.
-5. Click rows to copy amounts where you need them.
+6. Click rows to copy amounts where you need them.
-6. To customise:
+7. To customise:
    - Open **`config.json`** in any text editor.
    - Edit the values:
      - **currency** → symbol shown (e.g. £, $, €).